 Don't be afraid to use your manuscript as a tool in the performance.
-As a general rule, make sure that all of the words from each section (or scene) of your cutting fit
+As a general rule, make sure that all of the words from each section (or scene) of your cutting fit onto one page.

-COMPETITION EVENTS | Program Oral Interpretation 52 National Speech & Debate Association • updated September 6, 2022 onto one page.
 In this way, each time you turn the page, the audience knows that you are transitioning between pieces of literature.
 Think of each page turn as a pop in and out of the different parts of your program.